burncycl/detect_dog_bark/README.md

 Script use Root-Mean-Squared and some normalization to detect sound "loudness".
 This triggers VLC method to play sounds.
 These sounds can be Dog Whistles at different frequencies.

-Use self.ambiet_db to set the threshold for playing dog whistle.
+Use self.ambient_db to set the threshold for playing dog whistle.

 Assumes you're running Ubuntu 18.04+ or Raspberry Pi Buster